mkelley/sbpy/docs/sbpy/activity/dust.rst

 Source object orbit
 ^^^^^^^^^^^^^^^^^^^

 Calculating the positions of the projected orbit of the source object may be helpful for interpreting an observation or a set of syndynes.
-They are calculated with the :meth:`~sbpy.activity.dust.synydnes.Syndynes.get_orbit` method:
+They are calculated with the :func:`~sbpy.activity.dust.synydnes.Syndynes.get_orbit` method:

 .. doctest-requires:: scipy